Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 ## Who will I speak to?

-Karl (the owner), Nicky or Dani (showroom specialists).
+Karl (the owner), Nicky or Alex (showroom specialists).
 Karl is the owner and has been making and fitting mattresses for over 14 years.

 Want to see how Karl thinks about mattresses?
 Check out his Reddit posts where he answers questions and shares industry insights: [reddit.com/user/karlatausbeds](http://reddit.com/user/karlatausbeds)